 Before potting a heartleaf philodendron, consider the final potential size.
 Aim for a pot or planter that will accommodate it.

 However, this adaptable plant can tolerate a smaller pot for a few years.
 A smaller pot may even help prevent overwatering.
-If you’re repotting, choose a container that’s not more than two inches larger than the current pot.
+If you’re repotting, choose a container over two inches larger than the current pot.

 Philodendrons can thrive in a range of container types.
 However, a porous option is best.
 Terracotta is a good choice.